elvis-darko/Training-and-Apprenticeship-Portfolio-Projects/INDIAN-STARTUP-ECOSYSTEM-FUNDING/README.md

 ## SETUP
-It is recommended to have a Jupyter notebook or any other standard code editor on your local machine.<br />Install the required packages locally to your computer.
+It is recommended to have a Jupyter Noteotebook or any other standard code editor on your local machine.<br />Install the required packages locally to your computer.

 It is recommended that you run a python version above 3.0.
 You can download the required python version from [here](https://www.python.org/downloads/).